kazurayam/KatalonPropertiesDemo/README.md

 1. I want to use [Katalon Studio](https://www.katalon.com/) to test Web UI of all these environments using a single set of Test Suites/Test Cases.
 3. I am quite willing to make code changes while targeting to the development environment.
 But I am reluctant to make changes in order to switch targets.
 4. I want to store the Katalon project into the GitHub and to expose it public (just as I did [here](https://github.com/kazurayam/KatalonPropertiesDemo)).
 5. Still I want to hide my sensitive information: hostname, username and password.
-I do not make them visible anywhere in the repository.
+I do not like making them visible anywhere in the repository.

 # How to run the demo

 1. git clone [this demo project](https://github.com/kazurayam/KatalonPropertiesDemo) to your PC.
 2. Start Katalon Studio and open the downloaded project.
 3. This demo project depends on an external jar `MultiSourcedProperties-1.0.jar` which you can download from  [here](https://github.com/kazurayam/MultiSourcedProperties/raw/master/build/libs/MultiSourcedProperties-1.0.jar).
-You needto to download it and [configure the Katalon Studio project to refer to the external lib](https://docs.katalon.com/display/KD/External+Libraries).
+You need to download it and [configure the Katalon Studio project to refer to the external lib](https://docs.katalon.com/display/KD/External+Libraries).
 Do `Project > Settings > External Libraries > Add` operation.
-4. You want to create `%USERPROFILE%\katalon.properties` file for Windows, `$HOME/katalon.properties` file for Mac.
-The file contains following line:
+4. You want to create a file `%USERPROFILE%\katalon.properties` for Windows, `$HOME/katalon.properties` for Mac.
+The file should contain following line:
 ```
-GloableVariable.hostname=demoaut.katalon.com
+GlobalVariable.hostname=demoaut.katalon.com
 ```
 5. Select the Test Suite `TS_Run` and run it with Firefox.
 6. In the Log Viewer you will find lines like this: